Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 Here you can specify Lua pattern to enforce on a `path` attributes of a route object.
-You can also add a placeholder for workspace in pattern to render during runtime based on the workspace to which the `route` belongs.
-It is a field if 'route_validation_strategy' is set to 'path'
+You can also add a placeholder for workspace in a pattern to render during runtime based on the workspace to which the `route` belongs.
+It is a field if `route_validation_strategy` is set to `path`.

 **Example:**
-For Pattern '/$(workspace)/v%d/.*' valid path are:
+For Pattern '/$(workspace)/v%d/.*', valid paths are:

 1. '/group1/v1/' if route belongs to workspace 'group1'.
 2. '/group2/v1/some_path' if route belongs to workspace 'group2'.